Shenyu-Liu/Shenyu-Liu.github.io/_pages/publications.md

 On motion planning
 ------
-* [C] Chen, J., <strong>Liu, S.</strong> (2025).
-Continuous-Time Gradient-Proportional-Integral Flow for Provably Convergent Motion Planning with Obstacle Avoidance.
-Accepted by the 2025 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2025).
+* [C] Chen, J., <strong>Liu, S.</strong> (2025). <a href="https://ieeexplore.ieee.org/document/11247429">Continuous-Time Gradient-Proportional-Integral Flow for Provably Convergent Motion Planning with Obstacle Avoidance.</a> In proceedings of the 2025 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 11404&ndash;11410.
 * [J] Chen, J., <strong>Liu, S.</strong> (2025).
 A Two-Stage Motion Planning Algorithm Combining Geometric Heat Flow and Fine-Tuning.
 Submitted to IEEE Transactions on Control Systems Technology.
 * [C] Chen, J., <strong>Liu, S.</strong> (2024). <a href="https://ieeexplore.ieee.org/document/10840103">Motion Planning for Control-Affine Systems by Geometric Heat Flow with Fine-Tuning.</a> In proceedings of the 7th IEEE International Conference on Unmanned Systems (ICUS), 113&ndash;118.
-* [C] Bayram, E., <strong>Liu, S.</strong>, Belabbas, M.A. and Basar, T. (2024). <a href="https://arxiv.org/abs/2404.11013">Control Theoretic Approach to Fine-Tuning and Transfer Learning.</a> In proceedings of the Symposium on Systems Theory in Data and Optimization (SysDO) 2024.
+* [C] Bayram, E., <strong>Liu, S.</strong>, Belabbas, M.A. and Basar, T. (2024). <a href="https://link.springer.com/chapter/10.1007/978-3-031-83191-1_13">Control Theoretic Approach to Fine-Tuning and Transfer Learning.</a> In proceedings of the Symposium on Systems Theory in Data and Optimization (SysDO 2024), 197&ndash;212.
 * [J] Fan, Y.,<strong> Liu, S.</strong> and Belabbas, M.A.
 (2020). <a href="https://ieeexplore.ieee.org/document/9127539">Geometric Heat Flow Method for Legged Locomotion Planning.</a> IEEE Control Systems Letters, vol. 5, issue 3, 941&ndash;946.
 * [P] <strong>Liu, S.</strong>, Fan, Y. and Belabbas, M.A.
 (2020). <a href="https://arxiv.org/pdf/2001.04540.pdf">Geometric Motion Planning for Affine Control Systems with Indefinite Boundary Conditions and Free Terminal Time.</a> arXiv 2001.04540.
 * [J] Fan, Y.,<strong> Liu, S.</strong> and Belabbas, M.A.
 (2020). <a href="https://www.sciencedirect.com/science/article/abs/pii/S0957415820300039">Mid-air Motion Planning of Floating Robot Using Heat Flow Method with state constraints.</a> Mechatronics vol. 66, 102323.